cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 the protocol, although participants still are able to verify the consistency of their shares via a VSS (verifiable secret sharing) step; see {{dep-vss}}.

-* Unforgeability assuming less than `(t-1)` corrupted signers.
+* Unforgeability assuming fewer than `(t-1)` corrupted signers.
 So long as an adverary corrupts fewer than `(t-1)` participants, the scheme remains secure against EUF-CMA attacks.

 * Coordinator.
 We assume the Coordinator at the time of signing does not perform a